djmahe4/ktu-mindmaps/s5/fc.md

 | Euler’s          | gcd(a,n)=1                 | a^{φ(n)} ≡1 (mod n)        | “Coprime → φ(n) power =1”    |

 ## Module 2
-Here’s a complete, easy-to-learn, structured reverse-engineered note for **Module 1 – Basics of Security and Traditional Cryptosystems** using simple language, bullet points, mnemonics, and mind-map style grouping so you can memorize everything quickly and thoroughly.

 ### 1. OSI Security Architecture – The 3 Pillars (Mnemonic: ASM)
 - **A**ttacks → What the enemy does
 - **S**ervices → What protection we want